 Turn it into a warming station

-Have your slow-cooker pull double-duty and use it as a warming station during potlucks and big family get-togethers like Thanksgiving.
+Have your slow cooker pull double-duty and use it as a warming station during potlucks and big family celebrations.
 Place side dishes like mashed potatoes in the cooker on low heat for up to an hour to keep them toasty until it’s time to eat.

 Make it a serving station for your hot toddys

 The slow cooker also doubles as a serving vessel for hot drinks like mulled wine or cider at a winter fête.
 Better yet, you can prepare them in the slow cooker too.